1.) For the first Masters, in 1934, Bobby Jones reversed the two nines so the current front nine played as the back and vice versa. Why?

 A. He believed the present front nine was a more difficult down-the-stretch test.

 B. The ninth hole offered a better chance for a closing birdie.

-C. The ninth green was considered an ideal location for the award ceremony.
+C. The ninth green was considered an ideal location for the awards ceremony.

 C. North Carolina

-3. Each of Augusta National’s four par 5s have yielded an albatross 2, the latest coming from Louis Oosthuizen in the final round in 2012.
+3.)
+Each of Augusta National’s four par 5s have yielded an albatross 2, the latest coming from Louis Oosthuizen in 2012.
 Which of the following players did not make an albatross?

 A. Bruce Devlin

 4.)
 When heavy rains in October 1990 turned Rae’s Creek into a torrent and nearly obliterated the 11th hole, how long did it take to rebuild the green and open the hole for play?

 B. Three months